Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 - Setting prices.
 See the article Pricing for more on the role of labor costs in specific pricing models.

-- Evaluating financial accounting reports—especially the Income statement.
+- Evaluating financial accounting reports—especially the income statement.
 See Income Statement, for a complete introduction to income reporting.

-- Estimating costs for business case analysis (including cost/benefit, financial justification, total cost of ownership, and return on investment analyses).
+- Estimating costs for business case analysis (including cost/benefit, financial justification, the total cost of ownership, and return on investment analyses).
 See the article Business Case for more on estimating labor costs for the business case.

 Explaining Direct and Indirect Labor in Context